ksd3/jobber/documentation/docker.md

 ## Entrypoint
 Images leave `ENTRYPOINT`/`CMD` empty so SageMaker can override with `entry_point` from Estimator/submit.
 If you bake code into the image and don’t upload `source_dir`, set your own entrypoint accordingly.

+For Vertex AI, `entry_point` maps to `python entry_point` with hyperparameters as `--key value` args (same as SageMaker).
+Ensure your script accepts option-style args.

 ## Large wheels
 CUDA images pull large torch/vision wheels; network issues can cause hash/SSL errors.
 Retry builds if transient.
 For CPU-only, use the `cpu` template.